facebookresearch/ParlAI/README.md

 This directory contains a few particular examples of basic loops.

+- base_train.py: _very simple example shows the outline of a training/validation loop using the default Agent parent class_
 - display_data.py: _uses agent.repeat_label to display data from a particular task provided on the command-line_
 - display_model.py: _shows the predictions of a provided model on a particular task provided on the command-line_
 - eval_model.py: _uses agent.repeat_label to compute evaluation metrics data for a particular task provided on the command-line_